Outlier-Detection Based Robust Information Fusion for Networked Systems: Consensus Based Decentralized Robust CIF

 \begin{remark} The main difference between the dRCIF-1 and dRCIF-2 is the way to implement the consensus on likelihood, which is carried out within the VB iterations in the dRCIF-1 while after the VB iterations in the dRCIF-2.
 In this step, the quantities $\bm I_t$ and $\bm i_t$ are shared, which have the same dimensions as these quantities in consensus on prior step.
 Therefore, there are $(n^2+3n)/2$ real numbers that are sent from $j$-th node to its neighbors in the dRCIF-2, while $K(n^2+3n)/2$ ($K$ is the number of the VB iterations) real numbers in the dRCIF-1. \end{remark}

 \begin{remark} It is noted that while $\delta_t$ in~\eqref{delta} is calculated in a distributed approach, it is only dependent on the consensus weights (related to the structure of the network) and the consensus numbers.
-Therefore it can be calculated offline, and incurs no communication overhead. \end{remark}
+Therefore, for a static network (which is typical in many applications) it can be calculated offline, and incurs no communication overhead. \end{remark}